galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing.md

 The example uses port `8080` but you can use a different port.

-1. Extract the docker image (`isolated.tar`) that is provided in the zipped distribution to a directory of your choice.
+1. Within the directory that contains the Docker image (`isolated.tar`), run the command `sudo docker load -i isolated.tar`.<br>
-2. Within the directory, run the command `sudo docker load -i isolated.tar`.<br> A confirmation message is received which is similar to the following message:
+A confirmation message is received which is similar to the following message:
 ```
 Loaded image: docker.galasa.dev/galasa-isolated-mvp-amd64:0.15.0-SNAPSHOT
 ```
-3. Run the container by using the following command:
+2. Run the container by using the following command:
 ```
-sudo docker run -d -p 8080:80 docker.galasa.dev/galasa-isolated-mvp-amd64:0.15.0-SNAPSHOT
+sudo docker run -d -p 8080:80 *loaded image value*
 ```
-The container ID is returned.
+Where *loaded image value* is the value of the loaded image that is returned in step 1.
+In this example, the value is `docker.galasa.dev/galasa-isolated-mvp-amd64:0.15.0-SNAPSHOT`.
+After running the command, the `container ID` value is returned.
-4. Check that the logs for the container do not contain any errors by running the command ```$ docker logs *container ID*``` where *container ID* is the identifier returned after running the previous command.
+3. Check that the logs for the container do not contain any errors by running the command ```$ docker logs *container ID*``` where *container ID* is the identifier returned after running the command in step 2.

 You are now ready to install the Galasa plug-in.